Search

 • This year’s graduates — Hailey Eubank, Antonio Latimer, Isaiah Parish, Jessica Parker and David Wahl — each took the stage to share their personal journeys.

-Their reflections highlighted the growth, confidence and independence they gained through months of immersive job training.
-Families, mentors, district leaders and past graduates gathered to honor the cohort’s accomplishments.
+The ceremony highlighted the growth, confidence and independence the students gained through months of immersive job training.
+Families, mentors, district leaders and past graduates were on-hand to honor the cohort’s accomplishments.

 The program is designed for students ages 18 to 21 who have completed their high school credits and deferred their diplomas.
 Project SEARCH provides career exploration and hands-on job training through business and community partnerships, preparing young adults with disabilities for competitive employment.